rolandshoemaker/theca/README.md

 ![view a note using the short print style](screenshots/view_note_condensed.png)

+`theca <id>` prints out a single note, including the status and body, the following options can be used to alter the output style

+	Printing format:
+	    -c, --condensed                     Use the condensed printing format.
+	    -j, --json                          Print list output as a JSON object.

 ### List all notes

 ![list all notes](screenshots/list_notes.png)

+`theca` prints out all notes in the current profile, the following options can be used to limit/sort the resulting list

+	Printing format:
+	    -c, --condensed                     Use the condensed printing format.
+	    -j, --json                          Print list output as a JSON object.

+	Note list formatting:
+	    -l LIMIT, --limit LIMIT             Limit output to LIMIT notes.
+	                                        [default: 0].
+	    -d, --datesort                      Sort notes by date.
+	    -r, --reverse                       Reverse list.

 ### Search notes

 ![search notes by title using regex](screenshots/search_note_regex.png)

+	Search:
+	    --search-body                       Search the body of notes instead of the title.
+	    --regex                             Set search pattern to regex (default is plaintext).

 ### Non-default profiles